mdditt2000/kubernetes-1-18/k8s cluster install/install guide/install-cluster.md

-# Install Kubernetes Cluster using kubeadm
+# Install kubernetes 1.16 cluster using kubeadm
 Follow this documentation to set up a Kubernetes cluster on __RHEL 7__ Virtual machines.

 This documentation guides you in setting up a cluster with one master node and one worker node.